akkanben/horned-beasts/README.md

 - Added a dropdown theme chooser to the nav that let's the user choose one of three navbar themes.
 - Added a clickable footer that chooses a random color from an array of hard-coded colors.

+## Class 03

+### Feature 1 Display a Modal

+"As a user, I want the image to be displayed in a larger size and with the description shown so that I can view the details of a single image."

+- Estimate of time needed to complete: 30 minutes
+- Start time: 2:05PM
+- Finish time:
+- Actual time needed to complete:

+### Stretch Goal: Fuzzy Search

+"As a user, I want the ability to search my images so that I can view only the images containing specific titles or keywords."

+- Estimate of time needed to complete:
+- Start time:
+- Finish time:
+- Actual time needed to complete: